marceloscientist/gama.academy-first-challenge/readme.md

 Não é preciso ter domínio próprio e recomendamos o Netlify para hospedagem.
 # Adorei, nunca tinha ouvido falar.
 Vocês são ótimos.
 E ainda, é integrado com os meus pushes no Git.
 Fabulous!!! #

+## PS: I'm can't believe I forgot to see my tests on a mobile view to check.
+I just minimized my browser to the max thinking that would result the same.
+That way I know I should have changed some more